Sheeplet1/dotfiles/README.md

 > stow .

+## Creating New Symlinks

+Mimic the path from the home directory to the desired file/folder to create a symlink of in the `dotfiles` folder.

+Copy the contents of that file/folder into the `dotfiles` equivalent.

+> stow .

 # NvChad

-For setting up a brand new neovim config:
+For setting up a brand new Neovim config:

 > git clone https://github.com/NvChad/NvChad ~/.config/nvim --depth 1 && nvim

->
+Then delete the necessary folders to create symlinks.

 > cd ~/dotfiles && stow .